mrciolino/wiki-backup/timeline.md

 ## The Great Escape (333 AC / 133 VY)

-- **333 AC / 133 VY** [Bazzdos](/characters/bazzdos) escapes the Plane of Fire and crashes **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)**.
-This renders a major ocean pathway into a nigh innavigable sea of icebergs and steam.
-Bazzdos himself becomes trapped under thousands of tons of burning brass.

-- Upon hearing of a new power source that could fuel his foundries, [Bazzdos](/characters/bazzdos) drops the **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)** on Mardun.
+- **333 AC / 133 VY** Upon hearing of a new power source that could fuel his foundries, [Bazzdos](/characters/bazzdos) initiates a plan to transport his mobile foundry built of **The [City of Brass](/locations/city-of-brass)** back to Mardun over New Geskoworm.
+However there is a malfunction in his operation and the foundry crash lands into the **[Sea of Ice](/locations/sea-of-ice)** instead.
 Inadvertently, Bazzdos the Brass becomes trapped inside his creation under thousands of tons of burning brass, along with the majority of his automatons.
 He loses communication with the outside, and the remaining automatons in the Realm of Fire are left to wander.
+The impact also shatter's Bazzdows' consciousness into thousands of pieces, all of which slowly try to stich themselves back together.
 - This renders a major ocean pathway near the Sea of Ice into a nearly unnavigable sea of icebergs and steam.

 ## Kaltrosar Incursion (343-360 AC / 143-160 VY)